 The pre-requisite for this course is Politics 1020E.
 Students are responsible for ensuring that they have successfully completed all course prerequisites.
-If you do not have the prerequisites for this course, and you do not have written special permission from your Dean to enroll in this course, you will be removed from this course and it will be deleted from your record.
+If you do not have the prerequisites for this course or written special permission from the Dean to enroll in this course, you will be removed from this course and it will be deleted from your record.
 This decision may not be appealed.
 You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites.